ATV Company Temporarily Shuttered by Court Amid Customer Complaints

 "Think twice before you pay thousands of dollars for something you've never seen in person," Cooper said in a statement."
 If you must pay in advance, consider using a credit card for extra protection."

-To check out a company or file a complaint against one, contact the Consumer Protection Division.
+To check out a company or file a complaint against one, contact the North Carolina Attorney General's Office.